 Withdrawal and refunds

-Information on part-time course withdrawal and refunds is available from Admissions and Registration.
+Information on Flexible Learning course withdrawal and refunds is available from Admissions and Registration.

 GIS NET courses

 Invigilation information for GIS NET courses

 GIS NET Courses require the student to complete a final exam that must be invigilated.
 It is the student’s responsibility to arrange for final exam invigilation.
 The student is responsible for any associated costs.
 Invigilation may be done at recognized test centres.
 Additional information will be provided for registered students.